John Digby (died 1533): Career

-Digby was knighted by King Henry VIII for his services at the Battle of Bosworth Field, and appointed Knight Marshal for the King's household.
+Digby was knighted by Henry VII for his services at the Battle of Bosworth Field, and appointed Knight Marshal for the King's household.

 He was Steward of Lewes Priory, Sussex.
 He was High Sheriff of Warwickshire in 1515 and was also Sheriff of Rutland in 1491, 1517 and 1523, as was his father before him.

 In 1513 Digby accompanied Henry VIII to Calais and fought in the battle of Thérouanne.

 Family

 He married Katherine, daughter of Sir Nicholas Griffin of Braybrooke, Northamptonshire.
 They had at least two sons and two daughters.